DIARY-Top Economic Events to Oct 27

 Calgary Economic Development – 1740 GMT.

-GLEN ELLYN, Ill.
-United States - Federal Reserve Bank of Chicago President Charles Evans speaks
+GLEN ELLYN, Ill. - Federal Reserve Bank of Chicago President Charles Evans participates in

 FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt –